Work About Process Blog Contact

 As well as storing the entry in the database, I send out a notification with Pushover.
 The notification includes the sender’s name and email, plus a direct link to the message in the dashboard.

 Pushover is a cheap service for sending notifications to various devices.
 They provide a REST API for sending notifications.
-Add the following to the action handler, after the successful database insert:

 const messageData = {